humio/humio2grafana/CONTRIBUTING.md

   * To create a patch run: `yarn version --patch`
   * To create a minor run: `yarn version --minor`
   * To create a major run: `yarn version --major`
+4. Manually update version number and release date in `plugin.json`.
 4. Run `git push --follow-tags` to push changes and initialize the release process.